-Robert Ling, Assistant Director - T&C
+Robert Ling, Assistant Director - Technology and Change

 North Yorkshire really is a stunning, vibrant county with safe communities and excellent education.
 Over the past two years the new national crime figures have revealed North Yorkshire to be the safest place in England.
 It is rich in heritage and culture, in a back drop of outstanding natural beauty, vibrant cities, market towns, quaint villages, stunning rural and coast landscapes.
 We can also boast having three towns in the top ten of the UK halifax quality of life survey